October 30-31: Historical tour by Mie

 Kumano branch shrine is on the top of a small hill called Ikarijima just across a local railroad station Takio (left.)
 The entrance of the shrine was also decorated with ornaments and banners.

 Ikarijima literally means "Anchor Island."
 This comes from an old legend, in old days; Empress Kougou anchored her ship to this hill when she was waiting wind to sail across Japan Sea.
-The hill stands 56 meters above sea level, sits on the sand ground suggesting the hill was an island.
-Ikarijima hill has Kumano branch shrine on the top.

 On the way to the top is a small hexagonal mausoleum of Tadanao Matsudaira.
 The inscription on a tombstone reads the original tomb was built in 1656, the sixth anniversary of the lord's death.
 The mausoleum was rebuilt last year.